-Oral will include conversations and presentations which will be carried out in the target language.

-Assignments and quizzes will be given based on units.
-In order to develop students' oral and writing skills in Punjabi, the instructor will require regular assignments as well as other types of homework.
+The oral examination will include conversations, and if time permits short stories/song and other presentations will be assigned.
+Assignments and quizzes will be given on unit based for example: grammar, stories etc. In order to develop students' oral and writing skills in Punjabi, the instructor will require regular assignments as well as other types of homework.